 Study your rabbit.
 Once you’ve chosen the channel where your audience is congregating, serve them better by studying the culture of that channel.
 Every channel has a culture of its own.
 Signing up for every service, posting the same content the same time in each one, and hoping something sticks is a recipe for failure.

-I mentioned recently that I almost quit Facebook.
+A couple of years ago, I almost quit Facebook.
 Why?
 I didn’t understand the unique culture of Facebook.
-Once Amy Porterfield explained it to me, it started making sense, and now it’s a major part of my strategy.
+Once my friend Amy Porterfield explained it to me, it started making sense, and now it’s a major part of my strategy.
 Every channel has tricks and nuances that will enrich the experience of you and your audience.

 Bag your rabbit.
 Now that you’ve identified the channel and have spent some time learning its unique culture, it’s time to bag the rabbit.